Facebook says it's facing 'government investigations' related to whistleblower documents - KESQ

 The filing did not specify whether the government “investigations and requests” refer to known inquiries by the US Senate and UK Parliament, or to previously unconfirmed probes from federal agencies in the United States and from governments abroad.

 Facebook declined to provide specifics on the disclosure.
-“We are always ready to answer regulators’ questions and will continue to cooperate with government inquiries,” a spokesperson said in a statement to CNN Business.
+“We are always ready to answer regulators’ questions and will continue to cooperate with government inquiries,” spokesperson Andy Stone said in a statement to CNN Business.

 The Federal Trade Commission (FTC) is said to have begun “looking into” the whistleblower’s disclosures, the Wall Street Journal reported Wednesday, citing unnamed sources familiar with the matter.
 In particular, the agency is reportedly looking at whether Facebook might have violated its $5 billion settlement with the agency in 2019 over the company’s data privacy practices.